pu2clr/SI4735/README.md

 ### Arduino 5V and Si4735

-The SI4735 device  works with  3.3V only.
-If you are not using a 3.3V version of Arduino, you have to use a kind of converter.
+__The SI4735 device  works with  3.3V only.
+If you are not using a 3.3V version of Arduino, you have to use a kind of converter__.
+This includes the Arduino operating pins.